visioninhope/foundationallm/docs/deployment/authentication/core-authentication-setup-entra.md

-# Authentication setup: Microsoft Entra ID
+# Core API and User Portal authentication setup: Microsoft Entra ID

 FoundationaLLM comes with out-of-the-box support for Microsoft Entra ID authentication.
 This means that you can use your Microsoft Entra ID account to log in to the chat interface.

 ## Create the Microsoft Entra ID applications

-To enable Microsoft Entra ID authentication, you need to create two applications in the Microsoft Azure portal:
+To enable Microsoft Entra ID authentication for the Core API and user portal, you need to create two applications in the Microsoft Azure portal:

-- A client application that will be used by the chat interface to authenticate users.
+- A client application that will be used by the user portal chat interface to authenticate users.
 - An API application that will be used by the Core API to authenticate users.

 ### Pre-requisites

 > [!NOTE]
-> Make sure that you have [deployed the solution](../deployment/index.md) before proceeding with the steps below.
+> Make sure that you have [deployed the solution](../../deployment/index.md) before proceeding with the steps below.

 #### Setup App Configuration access